 My friends that work at a Ford dealer tell me they see very few issues with this engine and transmission.
 They had some issues with valves in a few of the early 2011's but mine is an early one and I've had no trouble in 174K miles.
 Others have seen much higher mileage.

-The key word being "properly".
-My dad had a stock 2004 6.0 and when it was running right it was a pretty strong truck, but still nothing like the power and torque of a stock 6.7.
+The key word being "properly". but still nothing like the power and torque of a stock 6.7.

 Know what you mean.
 It's how I feel about my 'still sitting out front of the house' 97 7.3 that I sunk bazillions into with power and braking upgrades.
 It runs great and tows like a champ.
 Well, you know.
 Wifey kept after me and kept after me until I relented and went on the hunt for a replacement.
 Settled on a 2016 F-350 6.7.
 Wow!
 WHAT - a difference!
 The power blows me away.
 Puts my beloved 7.3 to shame.
 And, I LOVE IT.